Vietnamese Fried Spring Rolls (Northern-style Nem Rán)

 And don’t forget to stay in touch with me on InstagramFacebookPinterest, and YouTube 🥰.

-Vietnamese Fried Spring Rolls (Nem Rán, Hanoi-style)
+Vietnamese Fried Spring Rolls (Northern-style Nem Rán)

 Cielle

-Nem rán (the Hanoi-styled fried spring rolls) boast a delightful combination of a crispy coal and a flavorful juicy filling.
+Nem rán (the Hanoi-style fried spring rolls) boast a delightful combination of a crispy coal and a flavorful juicy filling.
 They are not only delicious but also entirely gluten-free.
 Discover tips for crispy spring rolls without bursting or exploding.

 Prep Time 1 hour